 I was perfectly happy to give away some hints and tips on how to achieve a large following of politically engaged people, because I have no interest whatever in hoarding my secrets to prevent others from achieving what I have.
 As far as I'm concerned, I want to be at the crest of a wave of new, alternative media.
 An inundation of independent citizen journalists and social activist organisations to erode away the edifices of the establishment friendly corporate media.

-By advising people on how to use social media more effectively in order to spread alternative political messages I hope I can play a part in helping more and more people assert themselves as individuals and present distinct analyses to the recurring narratives pushed by the corporate press, the BBC and the Westminster establishment.
-The only way we can prevent these institutions from dictating the spectrum of political discourse is if those of us who think differently have the means to express ourselves and to be heard.
+By advising people on how to use social media more effectively in order to spread alternative political messages I hoped I could play a part in helping more and more people assert themselves as individuals and present distinct analyses to the recurring narratives pushed by the mainstream media and the Westminster establishment.
+The only way we can prevent these institutions from totally dictating the spectrum of political discourse is if those of us who think differently have the means to express ourselves and to be heard.

 The first event went really well, especially considering it was my first effort at public speaking since I said my wedding vows over 10 years ago.
 It consisted of a speech, a questions and answers session and a short workshop on how spectacularly easy it is to create powerful infographics.
 I thought it went well, and the feedback seemed to be very positive.

 As I was making preparations for my second event, it occurred to me that the process of becoming a successful writer began a long time before the day I decided to set up a political blog, eventually settling for the name Another Angry Voice simply because I couldn't be bothered wasting any more time trying to think of anything better!